darklab8/blog/blog/articles/article_detailed/article_20240614_freelancer_setup_at_linux/disco/article_post_installation_disco.md

 rename `FX` folder to `fx` name for a fix.
 You can find this folder in DATA folder of your installed Discovery

+## Video rendering options

+Disco lancher now has abilities to select video rendering options in "Game Settings".
+For me worked default Direct 9 (dxwrapper, default) fine at Intel UHD 630.
+If u have different video driver situation, may be smth else will work better work you.